One of the more dazzling floats in the West Indian Parade over the Labor Day Weekend

 The tour took us all over the building and the guide told the story of how the fort supported the City during The War of 1812 and its use in later years for other military service.
 Since the City was surrounding by forts on the various islands protecting New York Harbor, the British did not venture to New York during the war.

-As we left the Castle William, we walked the path toward Fort Jay, which is located in the middle of the island.
+As we left the Castle Williams, we walked the path toward Fort Jay, which is located in the middle of the island.
 The fort is currently being renovated and some of the walls were crumbling around us.
 The interior of the fort is open and there are rocking chairs around the porches that line the insides of the fort while the outside walls of the fort are being renovated and repaired.

 Fort Jay has been altered and rebuilt since its inception around 1775, when defenses were made on the island by the Continental troops during the Revolutionary War.
 This fort and Governor’s Island was held by the British during the war and surrendered after the war in 1783.
 With renewed tensions abroad, the New York Legislature and United States Congress reconstructed the fort in 1794 as part of the First American System of Coastal Fortifications.
 The fort was called Fort Jay in 1798 for New York Governor John Jay (US National Park Services).